svn2github/exiv2/branches/gsoc13/msvc2005/ReadMe.txt

      Exiv2 has been successfully built and tested in the past with expat-2.0.1, zlib-1.2.3, zlib-1.2.5, zlib-1.2.6 and zlib-1.2.8

-1.6  Building without curl (or expat or zlib)
+1.6  Building without curl (or without expat or without zlib)
      To build with a dependant library:
      a) Open msvc2005/exiv2.sln in Visual Studio
      b) Select and delete the curl (or expat or zlib) from the Project Explorer